-Any events taking place between 20 December 2023 and the date the audited Statement of Accounts being authorised for issue by the Partneriaeth S151 Officer, will be reported and approved by the Partneriaeth Joint Committee.
+Any events taking place between 16 August 2024 and the date the audited Statement of Accounts being authorised for issue by the Partneriaeth S151 Officer, will be reported and approved by the Partneriaeth Joint Committee.

 Regional funding via the regional consortium school improvement grants (RCSIG) ceased on 31 March 2024.
 The local authority education grant (LAEG) allows flexibility for Carmarthenshire, Pembrokeshire and Swansea Councils to determine the level of LAEG they now wish to contribute to regional school improvement.
-A restructure of Partneriaeth to significantly reduce its staffing structure is in progress.
-The consultation exercise based on a reduced staffing structure concluded on 8 May 2024 resulting in a potential £0.650m of redundancy costs to be funded from the Partneriaeth reserve.
+A restructure of Partneriaeth to significantly reduce its staffing will take effect from 1 September 2024 resulting in a potential £0.618m of redundancy costs to be funded from the Partneriaeth reserve and a significant reduction in Business Plan Objective funding.
 The size of Partneriaeth in the future may result in full financial statements no longer being required.